"They do not have any rough, noisy, and loud pastimes except

 MMA would be similar.
 In fact Sumō used to be a much rougher affair.
-"The techniques used by wrestlers were not systematized, and the hard fought matches were similar to mixed martial arts seen today. " 2 Kicking in particular seemed to be a valid technique.
-Nomi no Sukune 野見 宿禰 ), considered a progenitor of sumō, wrestled a man named Kehaya of Taima (Tajima) on the orders of Emperor Suinin.
+"The techniques used by wrestlers were not systematized, and the hard fought matches were similar to mixed martial arts seen today. " 2 Kicking in particular seems to have been a valid technique.
+Nomi no Sukune ( 野見 宿禰 ), considered a progenitor of sumō, wrestled a man named Kehaya of Taima (Tajima) on the orders of Emperor Suinin.
 Nomi-no-Sukune broke his ribs and back, or alternatively his groin/testicles, with kicks.
 Though apocryphal, it speaks to the more open-ended manner of sumō wrestling prior to the early modern period.

 Notes: